TomConlin/synthetic_lunar_cycle/README.md

-My goal here is to get a regular set of images over one lunar cycle labled so they may be reused as stunt doubles of other months.
+My goal here is to get a regular set of images over one lunar cycle labeled so they may be reused as stunt doubles of other months.
 Yes.
-I will lose up to the moment accuracy, wrong slant on the terminator etc, but will gain independence when USNO temporarily goes dark.
+I will lose up to the moment accuracy, wrong slant on the terminator etc, but will gain independence when USNO temporarily (or permanently) goes dark.
-Also get a lunar cycle labled by percent which I can use in other projects.
+Also get a lunar cycle labeled by percent which I can use in other projects.

 A synodic month is:         29.530588 Days  (avg)